Patricia Hewitt: Early life

-Born in Canberra, Australia, she is the daughter of Sir Lenox Hewitt (1917–2020), a leading civil servant (Secretary of the Australian Prime Minister's Department, and later chairman of Qantas), and Lady (Hope) Hewitt (1915–2011).
-She was educated at Canberra Church of England Girls' Grammar School and the Australian National University.
-She then studied for degrees in English Literature at Newnham College, Cambridge, where she graduated BA (later promoted to MA).
-She became a visiting fellow at Nuffield College, Oxford, and was awarded an honorary Oxford MA.
+Hewitt was born in Canberra, Australia.
+She is the daughter of Sir Lenox Hewitt, a leading Australian civil servant and later chairman of Qantas, and the former Hope Tillyard.
+Her maternal grandfather was entomologist Robert John Tillyard.

+Hewitt was privately educated at Canberra Church of England Girls' Grammar School and the Australian National University.
+She then studied at Newnham College, Cambridge, where she graduated with a BA degree in English Literature (later promoted to an MA).
+She became a visiting fellow at Nuffield College, Oxford.
 She speaks French and is a keen gardener.

 In 1970, Hewitt married David Julian Gibson-Watt, second son of David Gibson Watt, Conservative MP for Hereford, and Diana Hambro.
 The couple divorced in 1978.
 Originally a Conservative, by the time of her divorce she had moved to the left, becoming a committed feminist.
-MI5 classified her a "Communist sympathiser" in the 1970s because of her relationship with William (Bill) Jack Birtles, a radical lawyer.
+MI5 classified her as a "Communist sympathiser" in the 1970s because of her relationship with William (Bill) Jack Birtles, a radical lawyer.
 In 1981, she married Birtles in Camden; they have a daughter (born September 1986) and a son (born February 1988).
 In 1971, she became Age Concern's Press and Public Relations Officer, before joining the National Council for Civil Liberties (now Liberty), initially as a women's rights officer in 1973, and for nine years from 1974 as the general secretary.

-In 1990, the Council of Europe ruled MI5 surveillance of both Hewitt and the NCCL legal officer, Harriet Harman, had breached the European Convention of Human Rights.
-She is a former school governor at the Kentish Town Primary School.
+In 1990, the Council of Europe ruled that MI5 surveillance of both Hewitt and the NCCL legal officer, Harriet Harman, had breached the European Convention on Human Rights.